-These easy, oven-baked Italian pork sausage meatballs are moist, tender and make a delicious appetizer or main course.
-They require only a few common ingredients and are ready in 25 minutes from start to finish.
-You simply pulse all ingredients together in the food processor for maximum convenience and minimum messiness.
+These baked Italian sausage meatballs are made with oregano, garlic, panko, Parmesan, egg and a bit of sour cream for a mildly tangy flavor.
+They are moist, tender and make a delicious appetizer or main course.
+The preparation is easy, you pulse all ingredients together in the food processor for maximum convenience and minimum messiness.

 Recipe ingredients and notes: